Privacy risk in GeoData: A survey: A Taxonomy of Geomasking

+Spatial aggregation and clustering techniques are commonly used to protect individual privacy by reducing spatial resolution, making it difficult to pinpoint exact locations and preventing the disclosure of precise geographical information.
+However, these techniques can also result in a loss of data granularity, which may restrict detailed analysis and reduce overall location accuracy.

-~\\ Spatial aggregation aggregates individual location points within specific geographic units or areas, such as cities, zip codes, or administrative areas, to ensure anonymity and prevent the disclosure of exact locations.
+Spatial aggregation aggregates individual location points within specific geographic units or areas, such as cities, zipcodes, or administrative areas, to ensure anonymity and prevent the disclosure of exact locations.
 This technique operates by decreasing the spatial resolution of the data, thereby modifying the original data patterns.
 The goal is to generate generalised records that consolidate information within defined territories, protecting the identities of specific locations.
 However, this process may compromise the utility of published records as the detailed patterns found in high-resolution data might not be as discernible in the aggregated information.
+Figure~\ref{fig:spa_agg} illustrates different spatial aggregation techniques.

 Clustering aims to reveal inherent patterns within spatial data by grouping similar data points based on geographical proximity or shared characteristics.
 Clustering maintains the overall characteristics of an area without pinpointing precise locations, preserving the general patterns while ensuring individual data privacy.
-However, it's essential to note that the scalability and computational complexity of clustering algorithms can present challenges, especially when handling large and diverse spatial datasets.
-Figure~\ref{fig:spa_agg} illustrates several technique under this category.
+However, due to the computations applied directly on original data, clustering could expose sensitive information especially in datasets containing personal or confidential data.
+This can lead to unintended re-identification of individuals within the dataset, posing risks of privacy breaches and discrimination.
+Adversaries can exploit clustering results to deduce individuals' group memberships or glean details about the data distribution, even without direct access to the data~\cite{canbay2015effect}.

-\paragraph{Grid-based aggregations} ~\\ The techniques in this category involves the realignment of individual data points onto a grid system~\cite{leitner2004cartographic}.
+\paragraph{Grid-based aggregations} ~\\ The techniques in this category involve the realignment of individual data points onto a grid system~\cite{leitner2004cartographic}.
 It typically involves relocating each original data point to specific positions within designated grid cells.
 These relocations may take place at either the centroid or vertices of the grid cells, each being aligned with a defined side length.
-The efficacy of methods within this category is notably influenced by two crucial parameters, (1) the size of the aggregation units and (2) the boundaries utilised to define these units.
+The efficacy of methods within this category is notably influenced by two crucial parameters: (1) the size of the aggregation units and (2) the boundaries utilised to define these units.